imdevan/imdevan.github.io/_posts/blog/2016-01-30-feeling-bad-survival-guide.md

  entertainment.

 ## Have you waited a week?
-Some times our perception of life is skewed, and we can't even tell that we're not thinking clearly, and there's no obvious external cause.
+Sometimes our perception of life is skewed, and we can't even tell that we're not thinking clearly, and there's no obvious external cause.
 It happens.
 Keep yourself going for a full week, whatever it takes, and see if you still feel the same way then.